codesandbox/docs/packages/projects-docs/pages/learn/getting-started/your-first-repository.md

 ---
-title: Setup your first project
+title: Setup your first repository
 description:
 ---

 import Callout from 'nextra-theme-docs/callout'

-# Your first project
+# Your First Repository

 Start working on a project by importing an existing repository from GitHub or creating from a template.

 ![Your First Project](../images/first-project.jpg)

-## Importing a project
+## Importing a Repository

 1. Go to the new **[Projects Dashboard](https://codesandbox.io/p/dashboard)**.